Take time for yourself and your well-being.

 Join Steven Michael Pague for online WaterFall Qigong Classes.

-Qigong has been known for thousands of years by practitioners in China and in modern times research has shown Qigong to be extremely beneficial for body, mind and spirit.
+This wonderful art form has been known for thousands of years by practitioners in China and in modern times research has shown Qigong to be extremely beneficial for body, mind and spirit.

-Join me for Waterfall Qigong online classes.
+Join me, won’t you, for Waterfall Qigong online classes.